 These events will be presented by Matt Wallace.
 If you’d like to support him, consider thanking him with a coffee.

 If you have plans to head out in a small group here are some precautionary measures that should be taken:

 - Stay home if you are feeling under the weather!

 - Wash your hands before, during, and after adventuring!!
 Bring sanitizer for you and your group!

 - Avoid physical contact and do not cluster!
 Always exercise a minimum of 2 meters from strangers and give your group members space to breath (you'll also be able to cover more ground!)

 - Do not share: binoculars, scopes, guidebooks, magnifying glasses, cameras, and especially phones.

 - Air-cheers binoculars or air high-fives for cool sightings and greetings

-If you’re looking for more information about organizing a decentralized community event, we can help guide you through the process with educational packages and information to get you and your group outside!
-Contact us at email@example.com to find out more about collaborative opportunities.
+If you're looking for more information about organizing a "decentralized" community event, we can help guide you through the process with information to get you and your group outside safely!
+Contact us at firstname.lastname@example.org to find out more about collaborative opportunities.